houssemFat/figma-patterns/README.md

 ### Bundling with webpack
-I used parcel before switching to webpack but it was complicated to add all necessary plugins to parcel which is supposed to work in mode 'out-of-the-box'
+I tried to used parcel before switching to webpack but it was complicated to add all plugins to parcel.

 ### Licence
 [MIT](https://opensource.org/licenses/MIT)